Shane-Wood-TL/SW-Quadruped/README.md

 Uses 12x MG996R motors controlled by a PCA9685
-The mircocontroller it is designed around is a ESP32-S3
+The microcontroller it is designed around is a ESP32-S3
 Gyro: BNO055

 Power: